-This is super long and goes from simpler questions to more complex questions.
-It is intentionally pretty dry and I try to stick to the facts.
-I am Rhesus negative myself, so have done the weighing of these options with all three of my pregnancies, two of which were first trimester losses, one full term baby.
+This is an extremely comprehensive resource all about being rhesus negative and the Rhogam shot.
+It goes from simpler questions to more complex questions.
+It is intentionally pretty dry (sorry!) and I try to stick to the facts.
+I am Rhesus negative myself, so have done the weighing of these options with all four of my pregnancies, two of which were first trimester losses, and two that were full term babies.

 1. What different blood types are there?

 There are the 4 main “blood types” we typically talk about in the context of blood transfusions – A, B, AB and O. There is also the rhesus factor and other factors that make blood types unique, which really means that there are many different antigens that can be expressed on the red blood cells (that is what ABO is as well).
 A full “blood type” of any individual person would include information about 30 substances (or systems) that are found (or not) on their red blood cells.
 Having the antigen means you are positive for that designation (could be Rh, Kell, M, etc) and not having it makes you negative.

 Rhesus factor is the second most important blood group/system, with 50 antigens, though D is the most relevant in pregnancy.
 You can be Rh negative (or positive) with any of the main blood types.
 We will be talking about Rhesus D factor/antigen.

 3. How can someone determine their blood type?